Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Spurious Fixed Points

 Obviously $\mathcal{E}=0$ if and only if $\hat{y}$ is a legal sudoku.

 This metric helps partially explain the reason HRM lacks the incentive to escape spurious fixed points automatically.
-By evaluating $\mathcal{E}(f_O(z;\theta_O))$ with $z$ sampled around the rival attractors on the PCA plane, we find that the misleading attractor does appear to be a shallow local minima of this metric (Figure~\ref{fake_fp_figure}).
+By evaluating $\mathcal{E}(f_O(z;\theta_O))$ with $z$ sampled around the rival attractors on the PCA plane, we find that the misleading attractor does appear to be a shallow local minimum of this metric (\cref{fake_fp_figure}).
 In particular, along the segment from the spurious fixed point to its true counterpart, $\mathcal{E}$ first slightly increases before dropping to $0$.

 We point out that it would be premature to say that HRM actually implements an optimization algorithm on this quantity.
-This, however, opens up a new perspective to understand HRMs, worth investigating in future work.
+Nevertheless, this opens up a new perspective for understanding HRMs, worthy of investigation in future work.